Basic HTML Elements

 Divs

 The <div> element is a versatile block-level container that allows you to group and style sections of your webpage.
-It provides flexibility in organizing and styling content.
-It is primarily used for creating sections and grouping elements.
+It is primarily used to group related elements and create logical sections for styling and layout.

 <div>